isolatedboy38/AnimFan/README.md

 ### AnimeAPI docs available at [this link](https://igrohan.gitbook.io/animeapi/)
 All routes and also installation instructions available here!

+## Live Testing
+Api is hosted on https://animfan.vercel.app/ you're welcome to test it.

 ## Contributing

 Contributions are always welcome!